-API keys are the default method to authenticate with DCT.
-This is done by including the key in the HTTP Authorization request header with type apk.
+API keys are the default method used to authenticate with DCT, which is done by including the API key in the HTTP Authorization request header59 with the apk type.

 API keys are long-live tokens and as a result, do not automatically expire in the future.
 They remain valid until they are deleted or destroyed from DCT.
+Rotating API keys periodically is strongly recommended to avoid security risk.